CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Experiments

 \subsubsection{Performance comparison with original SRMN (RQ2)}

 To verify the effectiveness of the proposed chunk framework, we focus on comparing it with the standard SRMN.
-We report the recommendation accuracy on Table \ref{tab:evaluate1} and obtain the following observations: (1) TSC achieves comparable results with SRMN on all datasets by applying for a relatively large slot number.
+We report the recommendation accuracy on Table \ref{tab:evaluate1}, \qsl{and all models in the same column share the same hyperparameter Settings.
+The observations are }(1) TSC achieves comparable results with SRMN on all datasets by applying for a relatively large slot number.
 Both SRMN and our method are senstive to the number of slots --- better accuracy is obtained with larger slot number.
 Particularly, TSC and PEC with 9 memory slots had an even 1.72\% performance improvement over SRMN on ml-10M in term of MRR@5.
 (2) In general, the performance of all chunk-based methods will keep growing by increasing the number of memory slots in the beginning.
 It then keeps relatively stable once the number of memory slots has been large enough.
 The optimal number can be achieved by hyperparameter tuning.
 Empirically, for a sequential dataset with session length longer than 50, we can set the default number to 10, which is a favorable trade-off between the performance and computational cost.